About Newton County

 Newton in a Nutshell

 Newton County is a 279-square-mile area east of Atlanta on Interstate 20 in north central Georgia.
-According to the United States Census Bureau, Newton County had an estimated 105,473 people in 2015.
+According to the United States Census Bureau's 2020 Census, Newton County has a population of 112,483.

 The county seat is Covington, one of five municipalities located entirely within Newton County.
 The others are Porterdale, Mansfield, Newborn and Oxford.
 The city of Social Circle is located partially in Newton County and in neighboring Walton County.